 ROI settings are saved after the run is complete.
 You can save these particular ROIs for future runs in a named file by clicking on Save settings… in the INI File Settings dropdown menu in the Imatest main window.
 These settings can be retrieved later by clicking on Load settings.

-If possible, the width (height in the image on the right) should be at least 50 pixels.
-Minimum widths for light and dark zones should be at least 10 pixels, with 20 preferred.
+For small, low resolution images, we recommend a minimum of 40×25 pixels, If possible.
+Minimum widths for light and dark zones should be at least 8 pixels, with 20 preferred (shown on the right).
 Little is gained for minimum dark/light zone widths over 50 pixels or total width over 100 pixels.

 For very small crops (width or length between 10 and about 25 pixels) a warning message may appear in place of the light/dark level display: Zero counts in n bins.
 Accuracy may be reduced.
 This indicates that some interpolation was required to obtain the final results, which may not be as accurate or repeatable as they would be for larger ROIs.

 Small crops or noisy images may require weaker error filtering than normal crops/images.
-Pressin the Imatest main window and set SFR ROI filtering to Light filtering.
+Pressin the Imatest main window and set SFR ROI filtering to None or Light.

 Saving ROIs between runs.
-ROIs may be saved in named files by clicking on Save settings… in the INI File Settings dropdown menu in the Imatest main window.
-To restore the old settings, click on the Load settings….
-This allows you to recover old ROIs after runs with different image sizes and ROIs.
-(The most recent settings are automatically saved and loaded: this is only for long-term use.)
+ROIs may be saved in named files by clicking on the INI File Settings dropdown menu, then pressing Save ROI settings….
+To restore the saved settings, click on the Load (merge) ROI settings….
+This allows you to recover saved ROIs after runs with different image sizes and ROIs.
+(The most recent settings are automatically saved and loaded: this is for long-term use.)
 Note that Save settings… and Load settings… save and load all settings, not just ROIs.

 The Imatest SFR settings window, shown below, opens after the Region of Interest (ROI) has been selected, unless Express mode has been selected.
 It appears only once during multiple ROI runs.
 Succeeding runs use the same settings except for (calculated) Crop location.
 All input fields are optional.
 Most of the time you can simply click(the button on the lower right) to continue.